apsarab08/blood-group-prediction/README.md

-🩸 Blood Group Prediction Using Fingerprint Patterns Project Description
+🩸 Blood Group Prediction Using Fingerprint Patterns with Deep Learning 📌 Project Description

 This project is a deep learning-powered web application that predicts the blood group of a person from a fingerprint image.
 The system uses a trained VGG16 Convolutional Neural Network model integrated with a Flask backend and MySQL database to provide quick and automated predictions.

 The platform includes secure user authentication, prediction history tracking, and an admin dashboard for system management.

-Problem It Solves
+🧠 Problem It Solves

 Traditional blood group identification requires invasive medical tests and manual laboratory procedures.
 This system proposes a non-invasive alternative by analyzing fingerprint images using Artificial Intelligence.
 It helps achieve: